SerhiiButryk/OpenGL/README.md

 This is a platform dependent process.
 It has 2 steps:

-	1. The creation of an OpenGL Context
+	1. The creation of an OpenGL Context.
 	2. Loading all the necessary functions to use OpenGL.

 	The 2 step is handled by Glew library.